-vi Property authorised investment fund
+vii Property authorised investment fund

-Property authorised investment fund (PAIFs) are open-ended investment schemes that invest in property and are authorised under FSMA.
-The PAIF regime allows gross dividends to be paid, and was introduced to make property attractive to tax-exempt investors.
+Property authorised investment funds (PAIFs) are, broadly speaking, an open-ended version of REITs.
+They are investment schemes that invest in property and are authorised under FSMA.
 A number of conditions apply for entry into the PAIF regime, including the need to carry on a property investment business and a genuine diversity of ownership condition.
-PAIFs benefit from SDLT seeding relief.
+Unlike REITs, PAIFs can benefit from seeding relief from transfer taxes on the initial transfer of UK property.

-vii Offshore vehicle
+viii Offshore vehicle

 Offshore vehicles can take advantage of lighter regulatory and tax regimes.
-As well as Jersey, popular offshore locations include Luxembourg, Guernsey, the Isle of Man, the British Virgin Islands and the Cayman Islands.
+As well as Jersey, popular offshore locations include the British Virgin Islands, the Cayman Islands, Guernsey, the Isle of Man and Luxembourg.
 UK corporation tax was extended to the UK property income of non-resident companies without a UK permanent establishment with effect from April 2020.

-viii Listed property company
+ix Listed property company